-The time kill assays were prepared by inoculating one or two colonies of overnight test bacteria into 9 ml of Mueller-Hinton broth and incubating for 18-24 hours at 37°C with shaking, adjusting to a 0.5 McFarland 5 x 10 CFU ml-1.
+The time kill assays were prepared by inoculating one or two colonies of overnight test bacteria into 9 ml of Mueller-Hinton broth and incubating for 18-24 hours at 37°C with shaking, adjusting to a 0.5 McFarland 5 x $10^6$ CFU ml-1.
 Haemolymph and whole body were prepared separately by adding 4ml of haemolymph to 16 of ml of Mueller-Hinton broth in 100 ml flasks, solutions lacking haemolymph acted as controls.
 Treatments and control were incubated with shaking at 37°C and samples were transferred to nutrient agar at 0, 2, 4, 6 and 8 hours.
 Viable counts were performed by serially diluting each sample 10-fold in PBS and spreading 100 μml volumes from the appropriate dilutions onto nutrient agar.
-After incubation at 37°C, for 20-24 h, viable counts (CFU ml-1) were determined to provide a quantitative determination of bacterial growth colony forming units.
-To confirm the sterility of samples of ES prior to bacterial inoculation, a loop (10 μl) of haemolymph and whole body secretions from each larvae, TSB, and sterile dH2O were spread separately onto nutrient agar and incubated at 37°C for 24 h .This procedure was repeated at four, eight and 24 h to ensure the media used to prepare dilutions for viable counts was contamination-free.
+After incubation at 37°C, for 20-24 h, viable counts (CFU ml-1) were determined to provide a quantitative determination of bacterial inoculation, a loop (10 μl) of haemolymph and whole body secretions from each larvae, TSB, and sterile dH2O were spread separately onto nutrient agar and incubated at 37°C for 24 h.
+This procedure was repeated at four, eight and 24 h to ensure the media used to prepare dilutions for viable counts was contamination-free.